ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/02-documentation-testing.md

 ## Purpose

-The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _That's a Wrap_, offering wraps of all shapes and sizes to celebrate our favorite movies.
+The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Hero Pizza_, celebrating the heroes from cartoons, comic books, movies, and more.

 The second milestone involves writing documentation and unit tests for our existing code base.
 Our goal is to adequately test each part of our code via **unit tests**, reaching 100% code coverage at a minimum.
 In addition, we'll add all of the required **documentation comments** in our existing code.